-Exercise Should Not Cause PainThe most important piece of advice coaches, trainers and physicians can give any athlete is simple; "stop any exercise or activity that causes pain."
-This important advice is often ignored, dismissed or modified by athletes and coaches alike.
-But the simple fact is that if athletes pay attention to the cues their body provides, they are more likely to avoid common sports injuries and maintain a safe and effective training routine.
-Unfortunately, many athletes miss or misinterpret the body's warning signals.
+Exercise and PainExercising in pain is a common mistake for many athletes.
+When it comes to exercising with pain, the advice is simple; stop any exercise or activity that causes pain.
+But this simple way of avoiding a serious or long-term injury is often ignored, dismissed or modified by well-intentioned athletes and coaches.
+If athletes would pay attention to the cues their body provides, they would be more likely to avoid common sports injuries, and maintain a safe and effective training routine.
+Unfortunately, many athletes miss or misinterpret these important, and sometimes subtle, warning signs.

-Discomfort vs. PainIt's important for athletes to understand the difference between pain and discomfort when training.
-Coaches and trainers who fail to teach their athletes how to recognize the difference are not doing their most important job, which it to teach athletes how to train safely and get results.
+Discomfort vs. PainIt's important for athletes to learn to recognize the difference between pain and discomfort when training.
+Coaches and trainers can help athletes learn how to recognize this difference with daily check-ins, and a bit of education about anatomy and physiology.
+It doesn't need to be an entire lecture, but a brief chat can go a long way to helping keep athletes safe.
 Pain is the body's primary warning signal that alerts us to a problem.
-We need to listen and act on any feelings of pain.
-Exercise should not cause pain and if it does, you need to back off or stop the activity until the pain stops.
+It tends to come on suddenly and is sharp, pointed, shooting, aching or irritating.
+It is often located in a joint or deep in the bones.
+It tends to quickly catch your attention precisely because we are meant to listen and act on any feelings of pain.
+Exercise should not cause pain and if it does, you should back off or stop the activity until the pain stops.
 This seems like common sense, but many athletes ignore pain, work through pain, justify pain and in some cases even train in pain.
 For an athlete, this is risky behavior.
 The odds of developing a serious or chronic injury increase as you exercise with pain. delayed onset muscle soreness, which can occur one to two days after a new workout routine or a particularly intense session.
 This sort of discomfort, while not pleasant, is normal.
 Delayed muscle soreness should only last two or three days and is only felt in the muscles; not the joints or tendons. a warning sign that something is wrong.
 If you have pain on one side of the body, if you have pain in a joint, or have a limited range of motion, you need to back off or stop that activity.

 Safe Exercise Progression TipsOne guideline for exercise progression is to only increase your training intensity or duration as long as you are pain-free and have full range of motion without joint soreness.
 When it comes to exercise progression, it's helpful to follow the ten percent rule as a general guide.
 Simply stated, do not increase exercise time, distance or intensity more than ten percent per week.
 While not perfect for every athlete, this guideline may help athletes keep their training in line with the body's ability to progress.
 Using this guideline and following the 10 Tips for Exercise Injury Prevention can also help an athlete get in tune with his or her body as it adapts to change.